Loading your recommendations…

 Location: West Point on the Eno

-Time: 10 a.m. - 6 p.m. on both days
+10 a.m. - 6 p.m. on both days

 Early bird adult tickets are $25 for a single day and $40 for a two-day pass.
 After June 25, tickets are $35 per day and $60 for a two-day pass.
 Tickets for children 5-17 are $10 per day or $15 for a two-day pass.
-Visit our packages page for exclusive discounts on festival tickets and accommodations.

-Festival of the Eno, also known as EnoFest, is an immersive experience featuring dozens of musical acts (over 60 artists across four stages!), local artisans, a juried craft show, water activities, and an international food court serving up everything from burgers to gyros.
+Festival for the Eno, also known as EnoFest, is an immersive experience featuring dozens of musical acts (over 60 artists across four stages!), local artisans, a juried craft show, water activities, and an international food court serving up everything from burgers to gyros.
 Net proceeds support the festival’s mission to conserve and protect the natural environment, culture and history of the Eno River basin.
 Parking is easy at the Durham County Memorial Stadium with air-conditioned buses running continuously throughout the day.
 Plan a full July Fourth weekend with our guide to all Durham's festivities over the long weekend.

 4. Celebrate Juneteenth with all of North Carolina